What’s New in Alexandria, VA in 2023

 Pictured: Ms. Moxie’s Moon Shop

 Alexandria’s wellness scene is expanding with recent openings such as Ms. Moxie’s Moon Shop, an Old Town boutique focused on female health and wellness whose founder, Ann Ile, worked as a nurse for several decades.
 Restore Hyper Wellness in Alexandria’s West End offers a menu of beneficial treatments to reduce inflammation, improve sleep and more.
 Work up a sweat with rentals from Unlimited Biking and Strictly E-Bikes’ new outposts or a class at PIES Fitness Yoga, which moved to Prince Street in 2022.
-Fill your home with mood-boosting greenery after a trip to PlantHouse in Old Town North and pick up Mexican skincare products (and something to eat) from Cocolita in Arlandria.
+Plus, fill your home with mood-boosting greenery after a trip to PlantHouse in Old Town North.

 Sustainable and Secondhand